As the regulator, we are committed to continuous improvement. We have several live animal export reform activities in progress. These are designed to:

 - safeguarding Australia’s reputation as a reliable, high-quality exporter.

-Over $450 million is being invested in trade reform initiatives.
-This includes $328.4 million for The Busting Congestion for Agricultural Exporters package.
+The investment into trade reform initiatives is significant and includes $455.4 million for The Busting Congestion for Agricultural Exporters package.
 This package aims to grow and strengthen the agricultural export sector.

 These reforms will ensure:

 - it is easier for producers and exporters to get their goods to market

 - Australian products are of the highest standard

 - Australian products meet our trading partners requirements.

 The Busting Congestion package includes the following initiatives relevant to live animal exports: